kesselaprod/openwrtopensslguide/README.md

 This is a bit tricky, because we need to combine certificates, upload them to our router and add them to the trusted stores.

-I advise you to copy the needed files first from your OpenSSL bin directory to a new directory so you won't loose track of the important ones.
+I advise you to copy the needed files first from your OpenSSL bin directory to a new directory so you won't lose track of the important ones.

 What you need is: